 Implementation Status: Open/Partially Implemented.
 The NEH plans to create CMPs during the next accreditation for each system, as required by the NEH Security Program and Risk Management Policy.
-NEH leadership has approved the allocation of FY 2019 and FY 2020 funding to support the updated assessment and authorization (A&A) of two of the agency's major information management systems.
+NEH leadership has committed personnel and budgetary resources to support the updated assessment and authorization (A&A) of two of the agency's major information management systems.
 Upon being granted the authorization to operate, the information systems will be placed into the NEH information security continuous monitoring program.
-The A&A process for the first information management system is in progress and is scheduled to be completed by March 2020, at which time the A&A of the second system will begin.
+The A&A process for the first information management system is in progress.
+However, much of he manpower and resources dedicated to the A&A was reallocated to support priorities necessitated by the COVID-19 pandemic.
+Consequently, the A&A schedule has been extended beyond the anticipated July 2020 completion date.